Three Views of Time Evolution

 Pullbacks

-The map of this motion under a function
+The time derivative of a function

 That is,